Tuscan dialects: Fo (faccio) and vo (vado)

-What seems to have taken place is a realignment of the paradigm in accordance with the statistically minor but highly frequent paradigms of dare (give) and stare (be, stay).
-Thus so, sai, sa, sanno (all singulars and 3rd personal plural of 'know') come to fit the template of do, dai, dà, danno ('give'), sto, stai, sta, stanno ('be, stay'), and fo, fai, fa, fanno ('make, do') follows the same pattern.
-The form vo, while quite possibly a natural phonological development, seems to have been reinforced by analogy in this case.
+What seems to have taken place is a realignment of the paradigm in accordance with the statistically-minor but highly-frequent paradigms of dare (give) and stare (be, stay).
+Thus, so, sai, sa, sanno (all singulars and the third-person plural of 'know') have come to fit the template of do, dai, dà, danno ('give'), sto, stai, sta, stanno ('be, stay'), and fo, fai, fa, fanno ('make, do'), which have followed the same pattern.
+The form vo, while quite possibly a natural phonological development, seems to have been reinforced by analogy in that case.

 Loss of infinitival "-re"

-A phonological phenomenon that might appear to be a morphological one is the loss of the infinitival ending -re of verbs.
+A phonological phenomenon that might appear to be morphological is the loss of the infinitival ending -re of verbs.